The answer is around 1500 pixels longest edge. Read on if you want to find out why.

 Understanding this concept is vital to understanding the whole subject of PPI and screens.

-Even Vector objects like Fonts sit on this pixel grid as well.
+Even Vector objects that are scaleable like Fonts sit on this pixel grid.
 Yes, you can scale them without loss of quality.
 But vector objects need anti-aliasing to stop jagged edges caused by having square pixels.

 Here’s a screenshot of the top half of a letter ‘S’ from a font zoomed in to 3200% in Photoshop.
 You can see the semi-transparent anti-aliasing on the curved edge and even the pixel grid if you look carefully.